ShinobiAoshi/italy-2024-blog/_posts/2024-10-16-sorrento-day-03.md

 [![]({{ '/assets/img/2024-10-16 11.31.48 Italy (2024).jpg' | relative_url }})]({{ '/assets/img/2024-10-16 11.31.48 Italy (2024).jpg' | relative_url }})

 {:.caption}
-A marble table support with P. Casca Longus inscribed on it.
+A marble table support with "P. Casca Longus" inscribed on it.
 Publius Servilius Casca Longus was the first assassin to stab Julius Caesar on the Ides of March.
-After his death, his possessions were auctioned off and this table was purched by a Pompeiian<br>
+After his death, his possessions were auctioned off and this table was purchased by a Pompeiian<br>
 Sorry I couldn't get a better photo, this was as close as I could get

 [![]({{ '/assets/img/2024-10-16 11.35.35 Italy (2024).jpg' | relative_url }})]({{ '/assets/img/2024-10-16 11.35.35 Italy (2024).jpg' | relative_url }})